-We believe that preventive care is key to optimal dental health.
+At Angwin Dental, we believe that preventive dental care is key to optimal dental health.
 Regular cleanings, current xrays and annual checkups, are critical components.
-Our highly skilled clinicians are informed on the latest dental techniques, and trained to identify indicators of related medical issues.
+Dr. Peter VandenHoven and our highly skilled clinicians are informed on the latest dental techniques, and trained to identify indicators of related medical issues.

 We use the latest tools and dental technology to conduct a thorough oral examination and assess the current health of your teeth and the surrounding tissue and bone structure of your mouth.
 We specifically look at your head/neck, jaws, mouth, teeth, gums, intra-oral/extra-oral soft tissues, and pay close attention for signs of mouth cancer.